Use cinnamon to control inflammation

 Tips Tricks & Warnings

-- If you have a known blood disorder or are suspecting to have one, avoid consuming more than the recommended daily dose of 1 to 6 grams.
-Too much of it can lead to low platelet levels, and consequently result in excessive bleeding.
+- If you have a known blood disorder or you suspect you might have one, avoid consuming more than the recommended daily dose of 1 to 6 grams.
+Too much of it can lead to low platelet levels, and result in excessive bleeding.

 - It is not recommended to consume cinnamon before surgery.
-Although it helps in preventing or controlling inflammation that may be one of the after-effects of surgery, it may have an adverse effect in terms of blood clotting during surgery.
+Although it helps in preventing or controlling inflammation that may be one of the after-effects of surgery, it may have an adversely affect your blood clotting abilities during surgery.

 Questions and Answers